 When a student is removed from class by a teacher, or a student of compulsory school age is suspended from school pursuant to Education Law § 3214, the District will take the necessary steps to provide alternative instruction as required by this Code and by applicable law.
-The method of alternative instruction shall be appropriate to the circumstance (e.g., long-term, short-term, in-school suspension, or removal from class).
-In all cases, it shall be incumbent upon the building staff to ensure that each student has course assignments available for him or her for the period of removal or suspension; and that upon return to regular classes, those assignments are turned in within the same time frames as provided for make-up opportunities in the case of excused absence.
+The method of alternative instruction shall be appropriate to the circumstance (i.e., long-term, short-term, in-school suspension, or removal from class).
+In all cases, it shall be incumbent upon the building staff to ensure that each student has course assignments available to them for the period of removal or suspension; and that upon return to regular classes, those assignments are turned in within the same time frames as provided for make-up opportunities in the case of excused absence.
 It is the responsibility of each student to complete all such assignments and, where assigned to an alternative site or to a tutor, to attend and perform to the best of the student's ability.
+When a student not of compulsory school age is suspended from school, the District will afford the student the opportunity to access the same education alternatives as a student of compulsory age.